-25. USE OF RECORDING EQUIPMENT AT MEETINGSAUDIO RECORDING, FILMING, PHOTOGRAPHY ETC
+25. AUDIO RECORDING, FILMING, PHOTOGRAPHY ETC

-The use of cameras or audio recording equipment at any meeting of the Council shall only be permitted if, in the opinion of the Mayor, it does not interfere with the good conduct of the meeting, taking of photographs, films, video or sound recording at any meeting shall be permitted, providing it does not disturb the conduct of the meeting.
+The taking of photographs, films, video or sound recording at any meeting shall be permitted, providing it does not disturb the conduct of the meeting.
 Where equipment is to be used or special arrangements are required, those wishing to record the proceedings of a Council meeting are asked to contact the Democratic Services Manager in advance to make any necessary arrangements.
 Further details are set out in the Audio and Video Recording, Filming, Photography and Use of Social Media Protocol and Guidance, available upon request from Democratic Services.